adhocore/chin/README.md

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Golang+spinner+library+for+the+terminal&url=https://github.com/adhocore/chin&hashtags=golang,terminal,spinner,spin)

-A GO lang command line tool to show a spinner as you wait for some long running jobs to finish.
+A Golang command line tool to show a spinner as you wait for some long running jobs to finish.

 > This is a simple project but carries a tremendous value to me [❤️].